 If there was ever a something-for-everybody mountain bike trail system, it’s Cam-Rock County Park map.
 From an easy riding railbed trail at the north end to loop systems on moderate cross-country ski trails at Cam-Rock 2 to extreme single-track at Cam-Rock 3, it’s an area for novice and expert alike.

 On the north end of Cam-Rock County Park, Cambridge is a picturesque community known for its pottery works and small town charm.
-Cafes, a bakery, B&Bs and antique stores make visitors feel welcome.
+Cafes, B&Bs and antique stores make visitors feel welcome.
 The town has been a summer destination for a century thanks to the clean waters of Lake Ripley.
 The Davidsons of Harley-Davidson once had a summer home here.

 A railbed trail runs south from town to Cam-Rock 1.
 It’s an extension of a spur line originally built to connect Cambridge to the village of London three miles north where a larger rail line connected Chicago to the Twin Cities along what is now the Glacial Drumlin State Trail.
 There, the “Cambridge Cannonball” picked up vacationers and brought them to Lake Ripley.
 Future plans call for a bike/hike trail to London and a connection to the Glacial Drumlin.